GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 These allow you to create new option structures, append them to the linked list, replace existing options with new values, find a particular option, and remove options from the list.
-Note: The order in which the options appear in the linked list is of no consequence to *GMT*.
+Note: The order in which the options appear in the linked list is of no consequence to GMT.
-Internally, *GMT* will sort and process the options in the manner required.
+Internally, GMT will sort and process the options in the manner required.
 Externally, you are free to maintain your own order.

 Make a new option structure